 We are particularly keen to supervise doctoral students in these areas; but we are also interested in all areas of socio-legal endeavour.
 Our Masters and Doctoral degrees in Socio-legal Studies are accredited by the Economic and Social Research Council and we currently offer several four-year ESRC studentships annually.

 The Universities of Bristol, Exeter and Bath have created the South West Doctoral Training Centre (SWDTC) which draws together the established research excellence of more than 770 academic and research staff at the three institutions.
-The SWDTC draws together the three research intensive universities in the South West region - the Universities of Bristol, Exeter and Bath.
 Together, these institutions present a distinctive cadre of social science research staff and students, with established international, national and regional networks, and widely recognised research excellence.
 As recognised research leaders, the three institutions have a strong track record in advancing knowledge through high quality research and teaching in partnership with business, the professions, the public services, the third sector and other research and learning providers.
 The SWDTC has developed from a collective desire to raise the bar in postgraduate training by extending innovation and best practice across disciplinary and interdisciplinary fields, and offering students broader access to world class research and training opportunities.
 For further information please visit the South West Doctoral Training Centre website.